ssokolow/rust-cli-boilerplate/README.md

   unified error handling.
 * Presents a `run(opts: Opt)` function for you to use as your `main()` to keep the boilerplate cleanly separated from the specific logic.
+* Exposes Clap's support for generating shell completions by providing a `--dump-completions <shell>` option.
 * Enables almost all rustc and [clippy](https://github.com/rust-lang/rust-clippy) lints without making clippy mandatory.